 - 1. The applicant shall obtain approval for all permits required by the Marion County Building Inspection Division. - 2.
 The development shall significantly conform to the site plan submitted with the proposal.
 Minor variations are permitted upon review and approval by the Planning Director. - 3.
-The proposed dwelling shall maintain 200-foot setbacks from properties in farm production.
-Accessory structures shall maintain a 100-foot setback. - 4.
-Prior to obtaining building permits, the applicant must provide evidence to the Planning Director that the county Assessor's Office has permanently disqualified the lot or parcel for valuation at true cash value for farm or forest use; and that the additional tax or penalty has been imposed, if any is applicable, as provided by ORS 308A.113 or ORS 308A.724 or ORS 321.359(1)(b), ORS 321.842(1)(A) and 321.716. - 5.
+A special setback of 160 feet for the dwelling and 100 feet for accessory structures shall be required from the north property line. - 4.
+The property owner shall plant and maintain a vegetative buffer of at least 8 feet tall and a solid fence that is a minimum of 6 feet tall along the north property line where it abuts the commercial farm operation. - 5.
+Prior to obtaining building permits, the applicant must provide evidence to the Planning Director that the county Assessor's Office has permanently disqualified the lot or parcel for valuation at true cash value for farm or forest use; and that the additional tax or penalty has been imposed, if any is applicable, as provided by ORS 308A.113 or ORS 308A.724 or ORS 321.359(1)(b), ORS 321.842(1)(A) and 321.716. - 6.
 Prior to issuance of any building permit for any new dwelling, the applicants shall sign and submit a Declaratory/Farm-Forest Statement (enclosed) to the Planning Division.
 This Statement shall be recorded by the applicant with the Marion County Clerk after it has been reviewed and signed by the Planning Director.